This post may contain affiliate links, which come at no extra cost to you.

 The Please Stop Latching and Unlatching Phase

-No matter what you’ve heard, breastfeeding is likely going to hurt in the beginning.
+No matter what you’ve heard, breastfeeding hurts!
 The initial latch is THE.
 WORST.
 You’ll be praying that baby stays latched.

-Do yourself a favor and get some Earth Mama Angel Baby Nipple Butter and apply it after every single nursing session.
+If baby latches on and off, get some Earth Mama Angel Baby Nipple Butter and apply it after every single nursing session.
 It’s a lifesaver.
 Or more aptly, a nipple saver.

 The Leaky Boob Phase